 What ATS platforms support this workflow?

 Any ATS with a structured API.
-Greenhouse and Lever are the most common because their scorecard APIs are mature and well-documented.
-Ashby is increasingly common at Series A and B because it exposes richer analytics out of the box.
-The synthesizer connects via OAuth, so the ATS needs scorecard data, candidate stage transitions for webhook triggers, and interviewer metadata.
-Workday and BambooHR work but the integration cost is significantly higher.
+Greenhouse and Lever are the most common because their scorecard APIs are mature.
+Greenhouse uses HTTP Basic Auth on v1 and OAuth 2.0 JWT tokens on v3.
+Lever is similar.
+Ashby exposes richer analytics out of the box and is increasingly common at Series A and B. Workday and BambooHR work but integration cost is significantly higher — plan for 2–3 additional weeks of engineering.

 How do you handle privacy concerns with Slack scanning?